-Have you Licensed DirMaint? -
+- Have you Licensed DirMaint? -

-DirMaint is pre-installed on z/VM version 5, using VMSES/E, in a DISABLED state.
-If, and only if, you have a license for DirMaint FL510 proceed with the installation to enable it for use.
+DirMaint is pre-installed on z/VM version 5 release 4, using VMSES/E, in a DISABLED state.
+If, and only if, you have a license for DirMaint FL540 proceed with the instructions to enable and customize it for use.

-- Deploying Linux[TM] on z/VM -
+Deploying LinuxTM on z/VM

-If you plan to deploy Linux on z/VM see the z/VM: Getting Started with Linux on System $z9^{TM}$ and zSeries publication for information on installing and setting up DirMaint and Linux virtual servers.
+If you plan to deploy Linux on z/VM go to the z/VM: Getting Started with Linux on System $z^{\text{TM}}$ publication and follow the instructions for enabling, configuring and setting up DirMaint and Linux virtual servers.

-This chapter describes the installation methods and the step-by-step procedures to install and activate DirMaint.
+This chapter describes the step-by-step procedures to enable and customize DirMaint.
 The step-by-step procedures are in two-column format.
 The steps to be performed are in bold, large numbers.
 Commands for these steps are on the left-hand side of the page in bold print.
 Additional information for a command may exist to the right of the command.

-Each step of the installation instructions must be followed.
+Each step of the instructions must be followed.
 Do not skip any step unless otherwise directed to.
 Throughout these instructions, the use of IBM-supplied default minidisk addresses and user IDs is assumed.
-If you use different user IDs, minidisk addresses, or SFS directories to install DirMaint, adapt these instructions as needed for your environment.
+If you use different user IDs, minidisk addresses, or SFS directories to support DirMaint, adapt these instructions as needed for your environment.

-6.1 VMSES/E Installation Process Overview
+6.1 DirMaint Enablement and Customization Process Overview

-The following is a brief description of the main steps to complete the installation of DirMaint.
+The following is a brief description of the main steps to complete the installation enablement and customization of DirMaint.

-- · Set DirMaint to the ENABLED state.
+- Set DirMaint to the ENABLED state.

 - This will allow DirMaint to run.

-- · Perform Post-installation Tasks
+- Tailor DirMaint server machines

-- Information about file tailoring and initial activation of the program is presented in 6.3, "Tailor the DirMaint Server Machines" on page 22.
+- Information about file tailoring and initial activation of the program is presented in 6.3, "Tailor the DirMaint Server Machines" on page 23.

-- · Place DirMaint Files into Production
+- Place DirMaint files into Production

-Once the product files have been tailored and the operation of DirMaint is satisfactory, the product files are copied from the test BUILD disk(s) to production BUILD disk(s).
+- Once the product files have been tailored and the operation of DirMaint is satisfactory, the product files are copied from the test BUILD disk(s) to production BUILD disk(s).